 8. Other baby food-related lawsuits

-There are a growing number of individual lawsuits and traditional class action lawsuits against various manufacturers of baby food products for making food with dangerous levels of toxic elements.
-Parents are alleging that these baby food companies caused their child’s autism or brain damage.
-These lawsuits are largely in the U.S. District federal court for the Eastern District of New York.
+There are an increasing number of individual lawsuits and traditional class action lawsuits against manufacturers of baby food products for selling food with dangerous levels of toxic elements.
+Parents are claiming that these baby food companies caused their child’s autism or brain damage.
+These lawsuits are largely out of the U.S. District federal court for the Eastern District of New York.

 This subcommittee report says that according to the U.S. Food and Drug Administration (FDA), these four toxic heavy metals are dangerous – particularly to babies.
 They can cause irreversible brain damage and other health problems.